If you tell one person, and that person tells one person, pretty soon, we’re all safer.

 Smart Furniture Placement: Keep children and pets away from cords by moving cribs, playpens, beds and any climbable furniture away from windows.

-- Fix Your Current Blinds: If you can’t replace your blinds, you can retrofit older window coverings to be safer.
-Contact us to find out how.
+Fix Your Current Blinds: If you can’t replace your blinds, you can retrofit older window coverings to be safer.
+Contact us to find out about child safe window coverings.

 5 Steps to Prevent Injuries from Blind Cords

-October is National Window Covering Safety Month, which is a perfect time to prevent accidents caused by faulty or dangerously placed blind cords and keep your children and pets safe while playing.
+National Window Covering Safety Month is a perfect time to prevent accidents caused by faulty or dangerously placed blind cords and keep your children and pets safe while playing.

 Keep Your Children Safe from Blind Cord Accidents